SiphuLangeni/Population-Pyramid-Animation/CAPop.md

 * Procure, clean, analyze the publically available dataset
 * Create a visualization to display the data graphically
 * Animate the plot to show changes over time

+Population data for Canada was retrived from the [World Bank website](https://databank.worldbank.org).
+The years ranged from 1960 to 2018.
+The dataframe was originally in the wide format and consisted of 34 records representing each age group and gender.

 ##### Install packages/load libraries